extism/ruby-sdk/README.md

 ### Calling A Plug-in's Exports

 This plug-in was written in Rust and it does one thing, it counts vowels in a string.
-As such it exposes one "export" function: `count_vowels`.
+As such, it exposes one "export" function: `count_vowels`.
 We can call exports using [Extism::Plugin#call](https://extism.github.io/ruby-sdk/Extism/Plugin.html#call-instance_method):

 ```ruby
 plugin.call("count_vowels", "Hello, World!")
 # => {"count": 3, "total": 3, "vowels": "aeiouAEIOU"}
 ```

-All exports have a simple interface of optional bytes in, and optional bytes out.
+All exports have a simple interface of bytes-in and bytes-out.
 This plug-in happens to take a string and return a JSON encoded string with a report of results.

 ### Plug-in State